IBM/AI-on-Power-Level3/docs/lab-setup.md

 !!! note "REAUTHENTICATING in case you lose console access"

-    In case you lose access to the OpenShift cluster and need to reauthenticate to the console, which is possible in case your reservation expires and/or your console authentication timed-out, please follow the above steps again to reauthenticate to your OpenShift console
+    In case you lose access to the OpenShift cluster and need to reauthenticate to the console, which is possible in case your reservation expires and/or your console authentication timed-out, please follow the above steps again to reauthenticate to your OpenShift console.

 ### Accessing OpenShift Command Line Interface (CLI)